ayan4m1/install-peers/README.md

 This will set a watcher on the files in `src/`, so that any changes made to files will be recompiled to `lib/` on the fly.

-To validate the operation of the script, you will need a test project of some sort.
-In your test project's `package.json`, add:
+To validate the operation of the script, you can either run the test suite or manually test using a dummy project.

+### Automated

+Execute `npx gulp test` to run the entire test suite.
+You can use `npx jest [regex]` to run tests more selectively.

+Currently, PNPM does not have a full test suite because PNPM does not execute `postinstall` scripts when a package is referred to by path.
+Use of a private NPM registry that allows redeployment provides a workaround for development purposes.

+### Manual

+Create a new directory.
+Run `npm init` inside it.
+In the newly created `package.json`, add:

 ```
 "devDependencies": {